 Click Start.
 The first time you run a backup task, CCC will prompt you to grant it Full Disk Access, and also to authenticate so it can install its privileged helper tool.
 This helper tool is required to perform privileged tasks, e.g. to copy system settings and applications.

 As CCC copies your files, you'll see a live performance chart like the one shown in the screenshot above.
-The white line tracks the write rate and the green line tracks the number of files evaluated per second.
+The white (or blue) line tracks the write rate and the green line tracks the number of files evaluated per second.
 Hover your mouse over the chart to see the numerical values.
 The estimated amount of time remaining, when available, follows the "Elapsed" value, adjacent to the 🏁 icon.

 If you run the same backup task again, CCC will copy only the items that have changed.
 There's no special setting to achieve this behavior, simply click the Start button again or configure your backup task to run automatically on a scheduled basis.